FrankTimmons/quiz-of-choice/README.md

 #### By _Frank Timmons & Joe Roaden_

-#### _A REACT application that allows a user to sign in, create, delete and update Quizzes, then compare them to the answer key_
+#### _A REACT application that allows a user to sign in, create, delete and update Quizzes, then compare them to the answer key utilizing hooks_

 ![image component diagram](component-diagram.png)